 TimingAgent Activity

-Conference Championship weekendActivate head-to-head monitoring for all potential Super Bowl matchups
+Conference Championship weekendActivate head-to-head monitoring for potential Super Bowl matchups

-Super Bowl set (2 weeks out)Begin daily line shopping, prop model building, and cross-platform tracking
+Super Bowl set (2 weeks out)Begin daily line shopping, prop model building, cross-platform tracking

 1 week outIntensify prop scanning as books expand offerings.
 Track injury reports.

 48 hours outFinal model runs.
-Lock in best available numbers on pre-identified value bets.
+Lock in best available numbers on pre-identified value.

 Game day, in-playLive win probability monitoring, halftime line evaluation.